Year 6 2023 - 2024

 *Evaluate authors’ language choice, including figurative language.

-*Make comparisons within and across books
+*Make comparisons within and across texts.

 Image result for PE clipart